 These are variable devices which command the interface's pin to be pulsed at a fixed high frequency but with varied pulse widths.
 These types of devices are noted above under Device Types, list #3.
 PWM stands for Pulse Width Modulation, which is a rectangular output wave where the ON time and OFF time add up to a consistent period.
 That period equates to a frequency which is ~500 Hz, ~1000 Hz, or similar, depending on the interface and pin.
 A PWM value of 50% will create a square wave output, whereas a value of 75% will create an output which is on for 75% of the period, then off for the remaining 25%.
 The net effect to devices which "average" this output creates the effect of varying power.
-An analog voltage can be created from a PWM Output with appropriate hardware, such as a low pass filter to convert the PWM Output to an Analog Output.
-See the Schematics section on BruControl's website for details.
+An analog voltage can be created from a PWM Output with appropriate hardware, such as a low pass filter or BruControl Analog Amplifier Model AA-1 or AA-2 to convert the PWM Output to an Analog Output.
+See Schematics for details.
 The value along a relative range proportional to the ON time percentage is presented as the Element's value.
 By default, that range is 0-255.